Alcohol

 Ethanol and alcohol are one and the same.
 Alcohol, in its pure state (200-proof), cannot be safely or legally ingested.
 This is why most pure alcohol products come “denatured” to discourage its drinking.

 The only alcohol on the market that can be both legally ingested and still strong enough to use as a cooking fuel is called Everclear.
 It is 190-proof, meaning it is 95% alcohol.
 By comparison, rum and vodka are 40% to 60%.
 So, it’s not just alcohol that you are after when searching for fuel, it must be the right kind - or proof.
 You should be able to find Everclear at almost any liquor store.
-Check the label for 190-proof as it comes in lesser proofs as well.
+Ensure you check the label for 190-proof, as lower proofs are also available.
 Everclear is pricey and may be cost-prohibitive to store in larger quantities.
 However, it makes for a great bartering tool.

-If you’d rather store Ethyl alcohol straight up in its non-denatured state, look online for availability.
+If you’d rather store Ethyl alcohol straight up in its non-denatured state, research online for availability, keeping in mind legal restrictions.

 Isopropyl

-Isopropyl alcohol includes both Isopropyl alcohol in its purest form with a 99% to 100% alcohol content, and also rubbing alcohol at 91%.
+Isopropyl alcohol includes both Isopropyl alcohol in its purest form with a 99% to 100% alcohol content and rubbing alcohol at 91%.
 Because they both contain Isopropyl, the two liquids have similar properties but are not the same.

 How it compares

 As a fuel, isopropyl does not perform as well as the other two.
-It does not burn as hot, has an offensive odor while buring, and produces a large amount of soot that builds up at the bottom of the pan, creating a bit of a mess.
+It does not burn as hot, has an offensive odor while burning, and produces a large amount of soot that builds up at the bottom of the pan, resulting in messy cleanup.

 Regardless of the type, how much do I need?